Aleyasen/awesome-oss-data-analytics/README.md

 - [NetDirector](): SaaS Cloud-based Data and Document Exchange.
 Our state-of-the-art platform enables disparate and incompatible systems to seamlessly communicate worldwide.
 NetDirector offers complete support for industry communications and file format options including: web services, FTP/s, HTTP/s, XML, flat files, spreadsheets, email and many others.
 - [Skyhatch Datarooms](): Skyhatch helps enterprise better manage information.
 - [GridBank Cloud Storage](): GridBank Cloud Storage delivers hardware-agnostic object-storage for internal and external cloud storage-as-a-service providers, offering high availability data access, cloud synchronization, business agility and workforce mobility
+- [Brocade SAN Network Advisor](): HP B-series SAN Network Advisor Software uses an intelligent dashboard that presents an at-a-glance summary of all discovered B-series and third-party IP devices, including inventory and event summary information.
+- [GridBank Cloud Storage](): GridBank Cloud Storage delivers hardware-agnostic object-storage for internal and external cloud storage-as-a-service providers, offering high availability data access, cloud synchronization, business agility and workforce mobility
+- [Storage Resource Monitor](): Comprehensive storage performance monitoring and alerting across all your storage arrays to ensure peak performance and avoid capacity surprises.
+- [SmartFlash](): Through your personal SmartFlash, you get an access to a super-secure unlimited cloud storage.
+It’s very simple: you don’t need to sign up and enter your login/password, you don’t even need a web browser!
+Now you can store and share files of any size anonymously and safely.
+- [infinite io](): Infinite io installs transparently in front of storage as a network-based controller and intelligently migrates inactive data to low-cost cloud storage.
+Data is constantly migrated to the cloud based on intelligent policies.
+- [Archiware P5 Archive](): Archiware P5 Archive is a software that move or migrate data offline to disk and tape.
+- [Qumulo](): Qumulo Core is a software-only solution that leverage the price/performance of commodity hardware coupled with the modern technologies of flash, virtualization and cloud.

 ### Transactional Email
 Transactional email software sends a message based on an action completed by the recipient.
 This software integrates with other marketing solutions like CRM and email marketing.